ryan-inman/post-install-config/README.md

 <br />

 <p>
-Go to Agent Panel -> Users -> Add New.
+Go to Agent Panel -> Users -> Add User.
 Create two users with an email and name.
 </p>
 <br />